LockBlock-dev/LockBot/README.md

 I couldn't do this without the help of :

+• MasterIO, DeXoZ, Hawked who supported me in this project

+• JunkMeal who helped me with the [meme](/commands/Fun/Meme.js) command

 • DV4 who made the [german](/core/languages/de.json) translation

-• JunkMeal who helped me with the [meme](/commands/Fun/Meme.js) command
+• Frisky who made the [macedonian](/core/languages/mk.json) translation

-• MasterIO, DeXoZ, Hawked who supported me in this project

 • and everyone who invited and used my bot !